chris-mackay/CRMRevitTools-v2020/README.md

 ### See folder content descriptions below

 ### CRMRevitTools_Help
 * Contains a folder structure for creating `.html` instruction pages that simply open in a browser.
-These instruction pages are opened using the Help (?) button in the Titlebar of the running command.
+These instruction pages are opened using the Help button where applicable.
   * *css*: Cascading Style Sheet for `.html` files
   *  *images*: Contains all images for `.html` files